 Discovering F5, NetScaler and other load balancers or cluster devices

+Device42 Load Balancer discovery will discover virtual servers, pools and devices with dependencies.
+Basic inventory information includes hardware model, serial number, hostname(s), OS details, and more.
 Cisco ASA, Cisco UCS, NetScaler, and Cluster devices can be discovered by Device42 via their native APIs.
-Aten devices should also produce good output using SNMP.
+Devices from A10 Networks should also produce good output using SNMP.

 Load balancer virtual server and pool member discovery is a simple process.
 To discover these devices, simply add a job under Discovery -> ACI/UCS Server/F5 for Autodiscovery.

 Ensure you have a local username with access to the F5 API.
 The API calls currently appear to require administrative access, and F5 devices do not currently allow username/password-based authentication for accounts that use an external auth. provider (e.g. Active Directory, etc., which uses token-based authentication).

 If you’re discovering an F5, do the following.
 You’ll want to scan your F5 pool members via either SSH or the API, depending on the device’s OS.

 Start by scanning an F5 device via SNMP.
 Do this by adding a job under Discovery → SNMP (Make sure you configure SNMP on your F5!), and input the correct (matching) community string.

 After you’ve discovered via SNMP, go ahead and scan the F5 with the native F5 interface that can be found in Discovery -> UCS/ACI/F5 API Manager for Autodiscovery (Note: This requires a account w/ F5 API permissions!):

 Create a cluster device (UCS) discovery job